Stevenhaque/AI-SaaS-Chat-Bot/README.md

 # eCommerce-website
-This is an eCommerce website. which is created by using ReactJs.
+This is an eCommerce website,which is created by using ReactJs.